jacktslau/scala-lww-set/README.md

 ```

 ### Client Viewer
-This Monkey views a set by merging server's set into its own local copy
+This Monkey views a set by merging server's set into its own local copy.
+It contains two scenarios, one is periodly call the lookup API to get the latest LWW-Set and try to merge with local copy, another one is keep adding and removing elements in the set just like Normal Scenario.

+This monkey is not fully functional because the server is missing the sync api, lookup api is not enough to do it.
+It is because lookup api return elements exist at the current state, sync required both add set and remove set in order to compute to the current state.
 ```
 > sbt "project gatling" "gatling:testOnly crdt.test.ClientViewer"
 ```